 The Cascadia movement is a more focused continuation of the cultural climate in the Pacific Northwest that formed from 1970 through the 1990s, when environmentalism and spirituality began to overlap and become mutually supportive emergent elements of Pacific Northwestern culture.
 In her thesis “The Last Eden: The Development of a Regional Culture of Eco-Spirituality in the Pacific Northwest,” Mara K. Eller explains that “Today‘s Pacific Northwest was formed by an intricate web of events, both local and national, that laid the groundwork for the eco-spirituality revolution of the 1980s and 1990s” (5).
-It was this revolution, with tree-sitters, ecofeminism, and the radical Earth First! group that created an ideal atmosphere for the Cascadia movement’s conception (Eller 56).
+It was this revolution, with tree-sitters, ecofeminism, and the radical Earth First! group, that created an ideal atmosphere for the Cascadia movement’s conception (Eller 56).
 Similarly, Ingeborg Aarsand’s thesis, “Imagining Cascadia: Bioregionalism as Environmental Culture in the Pacific Northwest,” reminds us that “Central to bioregional thought is the idea that modernity created a spiritual crisis in which humanity has lost touch with ‘place’ and therefore nature” (6).
-This core belief of bioregionalism is also a central thought of the eco-spirituality movement that preceded Cascadia, and this connection indicates the causative nature of the relationship between eco-spirituality and Cascadian bioregionalism.
-From eco-spirituality, Cascadian bioregionalism branched and grew as an emergent cultural thread.
-While the term for Cascadia was coined in the 1970’s and therefore the movement may seem to have paralleled the development of eco-spirituality, Cascadia only recently experienced a spike in self-proclaimed members—largely as a result of social media.
+This core belief of bioregionalism is also a central premise of the eco-spirituality movement that preceded Cascadia, and this connection indicates the causative nature of the relationship between eco-spirituality and Cascadian bioregionalism.
+From eco-spirituality, Cascadian bioregionalism branched out and grew as an emergent cultural thread.
+While the term for Cascadia was coined in the 1970’s, and therefore the movement may seem to have paralleled the development of eco-spirituality, Cascadia only recently experienced a spike in self-proclaimed members—largely as a result of social media.
 CascadiaNow’s jump from 1,780 Facebook supporters to 8,473 from 2014 to 2015 is illustrative of how sudden—and recent—this change is.
 The Cascadia concept existed at the same time as the eco-spiritual movement, but its followers came afterwards, when pieces of the eco-spiritual movement had already drifted into the mainstream culture of the region.

 It was this eco-spirituality and value of “place” that built the foundations of Cascadia—not globalization.
 Instead, globalization helped Cascadia define itself in terms of ideology and goals.
-Cascadia could not have formed without some degree of interconnectedness between the west-coast states and British Columbia, but the values of Cascadian bioregionalism disagree with globalization.
-The 1999 Seattle protests against the World Trade Organization, or the “Battle for Seattle” reflected a spike in Pacific Northwestern opposition to globalization and an opportunity to express regional values that conflicted with globalization—“among the most prominent” of these values were “workers' rights and the environment,” writes Kimberly Elliott in her contribution to Jeffrey J. Schott’s book The WTO After Seattle (187).
+While Cascadia could not have formed without some degree of interconnectedness between the west-coast states and British Columbia, the values of Cascadian bioregionalism exist in opposition to globalization.
+The 1999 Seattle protests against the World Trade Organization, or the “Battle for Seattle,” reflected a spike in Pacific Northwestern opposition to globalization and an opportunity to express regional values that conflicted with globalization—“among the most prominent” of these values were “workers' rights and the environment,” writes Kimberly Elliott in her contribution to Jeffrey J. Schott’s book The WTO After Seattle (187).
 The WTO protests were a vivid example of how reacting to globalization solidified the Pacific Northwest and Cascadia’s environmental values.